 In the early 1980s, Northeastern University created the nation’s first college dedicated to the field of computer science.
-More than 30 years of inspiration and innovation later, the Khoury College of Computer and Information Sciences remains a national leader in education and research.
+More than 30 years of inspiration and innovation later, the Khoury College of Computer Sciences remains a national leader in education and research.

 Northeastern University tasks a blue ribbon panel of educators and experts—including industry leaders from Bell Lab, UC-Berkeley, MIT, and DEC—with developing a strategy to advance education and research in the emerging field of computer science.